chrisgrieser/nvim-various-textobjs/README.md

 - [targets.vim](https://github.com/wellle/targets.vim)

 ## Roadmap
 - [ ] Figure out how to make dot-repeatability work properly.
-(Pointers are welcome.)
-Until there is dot-repeatability, [you can use vim-repeat with custom mappings](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issue-1514404084).
+[See also](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issue-1514404084).

 ## Credits
 Thanks to the Valuable Dev for [their blog post on how to get started with creating custom text objects](https://thevaluable.dev/vim-create-text-objects/).